Skip to content

 • void *dlopen(const char *filename, int flag);

-• flag Commonly used: RTLD_LAZY (lazy symbol resolution), RTLD_NOW (immediately resolve all required symbols), RTLD_LOCAL (local symbols), RTLD_GLOBAL (symbols can be resolved by subsequently loaded libraries)
+• Common flag values: RTLD_LAZY (lazy symbol resolution), RTLD_NOW (resolve all required symbols immediately), RTLD_LOCAL (symbols are local), RTLD_GLOBAL (symbols can be resolved by subsequently loaded libraries)

-• void *dlsym(void *handle, const char *symbol); returns a pointer to a function/variable
+• void *dlsym(void *handle, const char *symbol); Returns a pointer to the function/variable

-• char *dlerror(void); gets an error description (non-thread-safe implementations might return a static string)
+• char *dlerror(void); Retrieves error description (implementations that are not thread-safe may return a static string)

 Windows equivalents: